 • 2 tbsp. finely chopped fresh basil leaves

 • 1 tbsp. finely choppe, fresh flat-leaf parsley leaves

 • 1 tbsp. olive oil

 • 8 prosciutto slices

-Take the chicken breasts and cut a pocket into the thickest side.
-Stuff each with one-quarter of the ricotta mixture, then rub with a little oil.
+Take chicken breasts and cut a pocket into the thickest side of each one.
+Stuff each with one-quarter of ricotta mixture, then rub outside with a little oil.

 Lay 2 prosciutto slices on a cutting board, overlapping slightly, and place chicken on top.
 Carefully wrap prosciutto around, making sure it meets on top.
 (If necessary, use a toothpick to secure.)

-Flip chicken over and place seam-side down on a baking sheet.
-Cook at the top of the oven for 20 to 25 minutes, until golden brown.
+Flip breasts over and place seam-side down on baking sheet.
+Cook on top rack of oven for 20 to 25 minutes, until golden brown.
 When pressed with a finger, the meat should bounce back.
-Remove the toothpicks, if you used them, before serving.
+Remove toothpicks, if using, before serving.